rwynn/monstache-site/src/config.md

 boolean (default false)

-When print-config is true monstache will print its configuration and then exits
+When print-config is true monstache will print its configuration and then exit

 ## stats